 Before the Final Rule, parents were usually given after-visit summaries that included important parameters, along with medication lists and (sometimes) patient handouts.
-But progress notes, which give a glimpse into the doctor’s internal process, were not routinely shared.
-Now, though, this new access to the physician's progress notes not only provides more transparency and understanding on both ends, it also chronicles what was discussed during the appointment.
+But they never received anything that gave them a glimpse into the doctor’s internal process.
+Now, though, new access to physicians’ progress notes not only provide more transparency and understanding on both ends, they also chronicle what was discussed during the appointment.

 How does this relate to parents and their kids?

 The responsibility of their kids’ health and safety is not a light one for parents.
 Therefore, having new and faster access to medical records and notes is really a key tool in the care of your child.

 “As a parent of two, it’s great to have all my kids’ medical records and information and appointments in one place,” says Leona Wong, Stanford Children’s Hospital Director of Brand Strategy.
 “My kids don’t require complex care but they have things here and there that we need to monitor and keep track of.
 So it really helps me as a parent, to have everything in one location and trying to understand what I’ve talked to the doctor about.”

 And doctors don’t only recommend taking full advantage of the Cures Act’s new rule; they also take advantage of its benefits themselves.